 - Lever types of doorknobs and faucet handles

 - Open concept floor plan

 - Lower placement of light switches

-For a more complete list of renovations, check out this checklist found on the National Association of Home Builders website.
+Moreover, for a more complete list of renovations for elderproofing home remodeling, check out this checklist found on the National Association of Home Builders website.

 Unfortunately, updating a home can seem cost prohibitive.
 However, consider what it would cost to place a senior in an assisted living facility or nursing home.
 According to this 2011 article from AARP, an assisted living facility can cost around $40,000; a private room in a nursing home will run about $84,000.
 Both of these estimates are per year costs.
 While the cost of an update might be just as expensive, it is a one-time expense.
 Facility costs are annual and recurring.
 If you loved ones are in need of quality healthcare consider finding options that allow your loved ones to stay in their homes.

 David York Agency now has a Certified Aging-In-Place Specialist (CAPS) credentialed by the National Association of Home Builders (NAHB) on staff and can help you with elderproofing your home to ensure the safety of an elderly loved one.
 Call today at 718.376.7755 to discuss your situation and schedule a free consultation.